the-louie/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.0.1 =
+* Fix: Added back settings to display bio information in header and change header size.

 = 2.0 =
 * **MAJOR UDPATE**
 * New: We've rebuilt the plugin from the ground up with a focus on performance and reliability.
 Your feeds are now loaded from the server using PHP removing the reliance on AJAX.